 We also have an article on our knowledge base dedicated to explaining standard scores.

 What support does the learner receive?

-1) Reasonable adjustments for off-the-job training support – Learners who are recommended for support and have agreed to this with their tutor will be given a personalised learning support plan.
+1) Reasonable adjustments – Learners who are recommended for support and have agreed to this with their tutor will be given a personalised learning support plan.
 This learning plan will give providers guidance on appropriate reasonable adjustments for supporting the learner journey and end-point assessment, which are discussed and finalised with the learner before application to the end-point assessment organisation.

 Any reasonable adjustments should cover the whole length of the learner’s programme, not just end-point assessment.
 Not only to provide consistent and appropriate support for the learner but to provide supporting evidence that the learner requires these adjustments to complete their programme.
 End-point assessment organisations and awarding bodies are more likely to accept an application for reasonable adjustments if you have made adjustments throughout the learner’s programme, which are then reflected at end-point assessment.

-2) Support strategies for learning difficulties and on-the-job support – The personalised learning support plan will also give learners access to over 100 tailored strategy modules throughout their programme (depending on their programme length), receiving four strategy modules per month.
+2) Support strategies for learning needs – The personalised learning support plan will also give learners access to over 100 tailored strategy modules throughout their programme (depending on their programme length), receiving four strategy modules per month.